 A common misconception is thinking a Work Visa and a Work Permit are the same thing.

-Work visas will grant you entry into China, but once you arrive, you will need to apply for a work permit in order to remain in the country for at least six months to one full year.
-It is a separate book, while the visa is a page in your passport.
+The Z visa grants you entry into China, but once you arrive, you will need to apply for a work permit to remain in the country legally.
+The work permit is a separate document; the visa is a stamp in your passport.
+China also classifies foreign workers into three tiers: Category A (high-end talent), Category B (professional talent), and Category C (other foreign workers).
+Your employer’s HR team should guide you through the correct category and application.

-Make sure you or your employer register your passport and visa information at the local police station within 24 hours, the housing registration certificate will be necessary when applying for a work permit.
+Make sure you or your employer register your passport and visa information at the local police station within 24 hours of arrival.
+The housing registration certificate will be necessary when applying for a work permit.

 Starting The Process

-First, you apply to several jobs – and (hopefully) hear back from some of them.
-Then those companies arrange an interview with you online, then send a contract.
+First, you apply to several jobs and (hopefully) hear back from some of them.
+Those companies then arrange an interview with you online and send a contract.

 Already in China?
-You are almost guaranteed to hear from them if you qualify- as stipulated in the job description.
+You are almost guaranteed to hear from employers if you qualify, as stipulated in the job description.

-Ultimately, there is a path to gainful employment in China although it involves minor to major time-consuming application procedures and governmental bureaucracies.
+Ultimately, there is a path to gainful employment in China, although it involves time-consuming application procedures and governmental bureaucracy.

-All foreigners require some form of visa to enter China and visa regulations vary or change sporadically, so you will need to ensure your employer is handling your application for you (don’t try to DIY!).
+All foreigners require some form of visa to enter China, and visa regulations vary and change sporadically.
+Let your employer handle the application; trying to manage it yourself rarely goes well.

 Job Hunting Platforms

-Websites are the tried-and-true method of hunting for a job anywhere – but China is limited in online options for job boards.
-This is partly because of The Great Firewall, but also because many channels have moved onto WeChat as their primary web presence.
+Websites are the tried-and-true method of hunting for a job anywhere, but China is limited in online options for job boards.
+This is partly because of The Great Firewall, but also because many channels have moved to WeChat as their primary web presence.

 Nevertheless, there are still a handful of trustworthy websites to scour for opportunities.